JohnKaul/jcreate/readme.md

 1. Commit each file as changes are made.
 2. Do not commit files in batch.
-3. Please prefix all commits with the file you are commiting.
+3. Please prefix all commits with the file you are committing.
 4. Separate subject from body with a blank line
 5. Limit the subject line to 50 characters
 6. Capitalize the subject line